CrossRef/event-data-user-guide/event-data-manual.md

 Like all Crossref services, whenever CED refers to an Item it uses the DOI to identify it.
 The Query API uses DOIs to query for data associated with Items and each Event uses DOIs when referring to items.

 CED normalizes DOIs into a standard form, using `HTTPS` and the `doi.org` resolver, e.g. `https://doi.org/10.5555/12345678`.
-Even through events may be collected via DOIs expressed in different forms, all Events contain DOIs in this form.
+Even through Events may be collected via DOIs expressed in different forms, all Events contain DOIs in this form.

 ### Event Data tracks Content Items not DOIs

 CED uses DOIs to refer to Items, but it is important to understand that internally CED tracks Events around Items themselves.
-CED does not "track DOIs".
+CED does not 'track DOIs'.

 Input data collected from different Sources uses different identifiers to refer to Items.
 Some use the DOI and some use the Landing Page.
 However the data comes in, CED matches the input to an Item and records the data against that.